-In this blog post, we’ll teach you how to make a Sprayable Body Lotion using an emulsifier called Sucrose Stearate.
+In this blog post, we’ll teach you how to make a sprayable body lotion using the emulsifier Sucrose Stearate and including the skin-beneficial oils of cherry and pomegranate.
 We recently wrote an article on the difference between hot process, cold process and hot cold process emulsification in which we discussed Sucrose Stearate as a cold process emulsifier.

 Quick Introduction to Sucrose Stearate